Solon: Archonship

+Travels

-After he had finished his reforms, he travelled abroad for ten years, so that the Athenians could not induce him to repeal any of his laws.
-His first stop was Egypt.
+After completing his work of reform, Solon surrendered his extraordinary authority and traveled abroad for ten years, so that the Athenians could not induce him to repeal any of his laws.

+Within four years of Solon's departure, the old social rifts re-appeared, but with some new complications.
+There were irregularities in the new governmental procedures, elected officials sometimes refused to stand down from their posts and occasionally important posts were left vacant.
+It has even been said that some people blamed Solon for their troubles.
+Eventually one of Solon's relatives, Pisistratus, ended the factionalism by force, thus instituting an unconstitutionally gained tyranny.
+In Plutarch's account, Solon accused Athenians of stupidity and cowardice for allowing this to happen.

+Solon's first stop in his travels was Egypt.
 There, according to Herodotus, he visited the Pharaoh of Egypt, Amasis II.
 According to Plutarch, he spent some time and discussed philosophy with two Egyptian priests, Psenophis of Heliopolis and Sonchis of Sais.
 A character in two of Plato's dialogues, Timaeus and Critias, claims Solon visited Neith's temple at Sais and received from the priests there an account of the history of Atlantis.
 Next, Solon sailed to Cyprus, where he oversaw the construction of a new capital for a local king, in gratitude for which the king named it Soloi.

 Solon's travels finally brought him to Sardis, capital of Lydia.
 According to Herodotus and Plutarch, he met with Croesus and gave the Lydian king advice, which Croesus failed to appreciate until it was too late.
 Croesus had considered himself to be the happiest man alive and Solon had advised him, "Count no man happy until he be dead."
 The reasoning was that at any minute, fortune might turn on even the happiest man and make his life miserable.
 It was only after he had lost his kingdom to the Persian king Cyrus, while awaiting execution, that Croesus acknowledged the wisdom of Solon's advice.

+Death and legacy

 After his return to Athens, Solon became a staunch opponent of Pisistratus.
 In protest, and as an example to others, Solon stood outside his own home in full armour, urging all who passed to resist the machinations of the would-be tyrant.
 His efforts were in vain.
 Solon died shortly after Pisistratus usurped by force the autocratic power that Athens had once freely bestowed upon him.
-Solon died in Cyprus at the age of 80 and, in accordance with his will, his ashes were scattered around Salamis, the island where he was born.
+Solon died in Cyprus around the age of 70 and, in accordance with his will, his ashes were scattered around Salamis, the island where he was born.